Kerry L. Thomas, MD UNC School of Medicine, Chapel Hill, NC

 Jeffrey Klein, MD, FACR University of Vermont Medical Center, Burlington, VT

-Cancer is the second most common cause of death in the United States, following only heart disease (1, 2).
-The American Cancer Society estimates there will be nearly 1.9 million new cancer cases and over 600,000 deaths in in the USA in 2021.
-[2] Lung cancer is the second most common site of new cancer cases in both men and women in the United States, accounting for 12% and 13% of new cancer cases, respectively.
-Moreover, cancers of the lung and bronchus are anticipated to account for the most cancer related deaths in the United States in 2021 for both men and women, reaching nearly a quarter of all cancer deaths.
-[1, 2]
+Cancer is the second leading cause of death in the United States, following only heart disease [1, 2].
+The American Cancer Society estimates there will be nearly 2.0 million new cancer cases and over 600,000 cancer-related deaths in 2024.
+[2] Lung cancer remains the second most common cancer in both men and women,, accounting for approximately 12%–13% of new cancer cases [1,2] Importantly, cancers of the lung and bronchus continue to represent the leading cause of cancer-related mortality, with an estimated 125,070 deaths in 2024, corresponding to about 21–22% of all cancer deaths in the United States [1–3]

 Cancer screening has contributed to improved outcomes in many common cancers.
-For example, earlier detection with mammography and improved therapy resulted in a 41% reduction in breast cancer mortality between 1989-2018.
-[2] Colon cancer mortality decreased 55% between 1970 to 2018, also attributed to as well as early detection through screening with stool testing, colonoscopy or CT colonography, combined with improved treatments.
-[2]
+For example, earlier detection with mammography and advances in therapy resulted in a 41% reduction in breast cancer mortality between 1989-2018 [5].
+Similarly, colon cancer mortality decreased 55% between 1970 and 2018, largely attributed to early detection through stool testing, colonoscopy or CT colonography, combined with improved treatments.
+More recently, randomized controlled trials such as the NLST and NELSON have demonstrated that lung cancer screening with low-dose CT (LDCT) reduces lung cancer mortality by approximately 16–21% in high-risk individuals, leading to guideline recommendations for annual LDCT screening in these populations [4-6].

 For most of the 20th century, the age-adjusted cancer death rate increased and peaked in 1991.
-Since then, rates have declined 31%, driven primarily by progress against the four most common cancer types, breast, prostate, colorectal and lung cancers and attributed to reduced smoking, earlier cancer detection and improved treatments.
-[2] The incidence and mortality trends of lung cancer are declining, largely due to reduction in smoking, yet the overall relative survival remains low at 21% at 5 years.
-[2] However, unlike beneficial screening tests for other common cancers that have now been implemented for several decades, an effective screening tool for lung cancer had not been realized until relatively recently.
-Studies assessing lung cancer screening dates to the 1950s, including chest x-rays or sputum cytology, but none showed benefit as lung cancer screening methods.
-[3]
+Since then, rates have declined by about 31%, driven primarily by progress against the four most common cancer types, breast, prostate, colorectal and lung cancers and attributed to reduced smoking, earlier cancer detection and improved treatments.
+The incidence and mortality trends of lung cancer are declining, largely due to reduction in smoking, yet the overall relative survival remains low at 21% at 5 years.
+[1] Unlike breast, colorectal, and prostate cancer, where effective screening tests have been established for decades, a proven screening tool for lung cancer was only realized in recent years.
+Earlier methods such as chest radiography and sputum cytology, studied since the 1950s, showed no mortality benefit.

-In 2013, the United States Preventive Services Task Force (USPSTF) recommended annual lung cancer screening with low-dose CT for persons age 55 through 80 years with a 30-pack year history of smoking who currently smoke or have quit within the last 15 years, citing smoking and older age as the two most important risk factors for lung cancer.
-[6] This recommendation was updated in March of 2021 after the USPSTF commissioned a systematic review of accuracy, benefits and harms of screening for lung cancer with LDCT.
-Collaborative modeling studies were also commissioned to complement the results of the systematic review, including information about optimal age and interval for screenings, and relative benefits and harms.
-[6] The 2021 Final Recommendation of USPTF expanded eligibility from the 2013 recommendation in both age and smoking history.
+In 2013, the United States Preventive Services Task Force (USPSTF) first recommended annual lung cancer screening with low-dose CT for persons age 55 through 80 years with a 30-pack year history of smoking who currently smoke or have quit within the last 15 years, citing smoking and older age as the two most important risk factors for lung cancer.
+This recommendation was updated in March 2021 after the USPSTF reviewed new systematic evidence and commissioned collaborative modeling studies to evaluate accuracy, benefits, harms, and optimal screening strategies [8,9].
+The 2021 Final Recommendation of USPTF expanded eligibility from the 2013 recommendation in both age and smoking history.
 The new recommendation is LDCT screening for lung cancer in adults age 50-80 years with a 20-pack year history and currently smoke or quit smoking within 15 years.
-[6] The recommendation for discontinuing screening after a person has not smoked for 15 years, develops a health problem that limits life expectancy or an inability to unwillingness to undergo curative lung cancer surgery to undergo lung surgery remains unchanged from the 2013 recommendation.
-[6]
+[3] This expansion was shown to increase the number of eligible individuals by nearly 90%, improve mortality reduction, and reduce disparities in screening access, particularly among women and racial/ethnic minorities [7,9].
+The recommendation to discontinue screening after 15 years of smoking cessation or in patients with health problems limiting life expectancy or willingness to undergo curative surgery remains unchanged from the 2013 guideline [3].